Chemistry2i/Peculiar-School-Management-System/README.md

-# Academix
+# Peculiar-School-Management-System
-Academix is a web-based School Management System developed Java and Spring-boot.
+Peculiar School Management System is a web-based School Management System developed Java and Spring-boot.
 However the java version is 17 or 21 , so check for comptability issues due to varying java versions.

 ## Quick Docs